-Chapter 13 vs Loan Modification How to succeed
+Chapter 13 vs Loan Modification

 When you get behind in your mortgage, you have options.
-You first want to know the basics of Chapter 13 vs loan modification.
-If the bank will not work with you at all, then chapter 13 will be your only route, generally.
+You first want to know the basics of Chapter 13 vs Loan Modification.
+If the bank will not work with you at all, then Chapter 13 will be your only route, generally.
 And, in Southern Ohio, as of October 1, 2020, Chapter 13 vs loan modification just got a new option!

-But a loan modification can be better than chapter 13.
-And, sometimes we will first do a loan modification, and THEN file chapter 13, to get the best possible outcome for our clients.
-Non-bankruptcy options can be combined with chapter 13 creatively to get your loan modification and protect your home.
+But a loan modification can be better than Chapter 13.
+And, sometimes we will first do a loan modification, and THEN file Chapter 13, to get the best possible outcome for our clients.
+Non-bankruptcy options can be combined with Chapter 13 creatively to get your loan modification and protect your home.

 Chapter 13 vs loan modification analysis can be tricky.
 Timing issues make a big difference in your chances for success.
 If you are actively pursuing a loan modification it’s best to not file any kind of a bankruptcy.
 The reason for this is that the bank will, upon being notified of your bankruptcy filing, generally stop processing your loan modification, and transfer your loan.
 The loan might be transferred to a different department, or possibly they will actually sell your loan.